DanielBatesUK/my-tools/README.md

 ## GitHub Webhooks

 I've added a GitHub webhook handler.
 This is for the demo that hosted on <https://glitch.com> (link below).
 This is to keep the my-tools demo up to date.
 As it pulls whenever a push is made to the default branch.
-If you want to use this, the you will need a `GITHUB_WEBHOOK_SECRET` env variable; that matches the secret in your webhook on your repo.
+If you want to use this, the you will need a `GITHUB_WEBHOOK_SECRET` env variable; that matches the secret in your webhook on your repo. testing webhook

 ## Demo